Boolean function: Cryptographic analysis

 The Walsh transform of a Boolean function is a k-ary integer-valued function giving the coefficients of a decomposition into linear functions (Walsh functions), analogous to the decomposition of real-valued functions into harmonics by the Fourier transform.
 Its square is the power spectrum or Walsh spectrum.
 The Walsh coefficient of a single bit vector is a measure for the correlation of that bit with the output of the Boolean function.
 The maximum (in absolute value) Walsh coefficient is known as the linearity of the function.
 The highest number of bits (order) for which all Walsh coefficients are 0 (i.e. the subfunctions are balanced) is known as resiliency, and the function is said to be correlation immune to that order.
 The Walsh coefficients play a key role in linear cryptanalysis.

 The autocorrelation of a Boolean function is a k-ary integer-valued function giving the correlation between a certain set of changes in the inputs and the function output.
 For a given bit vector it is related to the Hamming weight of the derivative in that direction.
 The maximal autocorrelation coefficient (in absolute value) is known as the absolute indicator.
 If all autocorrelation coefficients are 0 (i.e. the derivatives are balanced) for a certain number of bits then the function is said to satisfy the propagation criterion to that order; if they are all zero then the function is a bent function.
 The autocorrelation coefficients play a key role in differential cryptanalysis.

 The Walsh coefficients of a Boolean function and its autocorrelation coefficients are related by the equivalent of the Wiener–Khinchin theorem, which states that the autocorrelation and the power spectrum are a Walsh transform pair.

+Linear approximation table

 These concepts can be extended naturally to vectorial Boolean functions by considering their output bits (coordinates) individually, or more thoroughly, by looking at the set of all linear functions of output bits, known as its components.
-The set of Walsh transforms of the components is known as a Linear Approximation Table (LAT) or correlation matrix; it describes the correlation between different linear combinations of input and output bits.
-The set of autocorrelation coefficients of the components is the autocorrelation table, related by a Walsh transform of the components to the more widely used Difference Distribution Table (DDT) which lists the correlations between differences in input and output bits (see also: S-box).
+The set of Walsh transforms of the components is known as a linear approximation table (LAT) or correlation matrix; it describes the correlation between different linear combinations of input and output bits.
+The set of autocorrelation coefficients of the components is the autocorrelation table, related by a Walsh transform of the components to the more widely used difference distribution table (DDT) which lists the correlations between differences in input and output bits (see also: S-box).